sri-b13/sri-b13/README.md

 - 💞️ I’m looking to collaborate on projects?
 - 📫 How to reach me?
 Text me, don't call
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am addicted to mountain dew.
+- ⚡ Fun fact: I am addicted to mountain dew.. and monster...and coffee.. basically anything with caffeine!

 <!---
 sri-b13/sri-b13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.